 Last Edit: Sept 21, 2010 10:24:37 GMT -5 by Wickfield

-The spencer jacket - this seems a little too heavy to go with the party dress, but only because it is MADE OF REAL WOOL!
+The spencer jacket seems a little too heavy to go with the party dress, but only because it is MADE OF REAL WOOL!
 It is heavy and thick, and lined with black satin.
 It velcros at the arms but it actually buttons and snaps up the front.
 Also, the collar can lay down or be turned up, as in my picture.
-The only question I have is I wonder if a girl Josefina's age would wear this ensemble of spencer+dress.
-All the fashion plates I've seen show young women.
-Doesn't really matter though.
-Still gets an A+!
+The buttons are sewn on kind of loosely and I'm afraid they could fall off.

 FWIW, I also have had a PM version of this, and I could detect no differences whatsoever.
 The PM wool jacket may have been the tiniest bit thinner but I'm not even sure about that.
 So now we know that there wasn't much of a change in this set from its introduction in 98/99 to the 2005 Mattel edition.